Skip to main content

 Causes: File not processed, incorrect file name, or overly restrictive filtersSolutions:

-• Verify file has been processed successfully with client.sources.list()
+• Verify source is processed (status Completed) with client.sources.list()

 • Remove or relax filter criteria